geodeepak/Seismolive/What's-New-in-ObsPy-0.10.0.md

     * scipy < 0.10
 - obspy.ah
   * New submodule for reading the AH (Ad Hoc) waveform format
-- obspy.kinemetrics
-  * New submodule for reading the Kinemetrics EVT waveform format
 - obspy.arclink:
   * add support for Poles and Zeros type "B" (Analog, Hz), see #899
 - obspy.core: